nforgeio/neonKUBE/Lib/Neon.Kube.Aws/README.md

-﻿Neon.Aws
+Neon.Aws
 ========

-**INTERNAL USE ONLY:** Core library used by neonKUBE related tooling.
+**INTERNAL USE ONLY:** Core library used by NEONKUBE related tooling.